What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

-In what follows we shall enumerate several (non-)trivial -- that is, non-Boolean in the sense of pastings~\cite{greechie:71,kalmbach-83,nav:91,pulmannova-91} of Boolean subalgebras.
-Suppose some points or vertices in $\mathbb{R}^n$ are given.
-The convex hull problem of finding the smallest convex polytope containig all these points or vertices, given the latter, will be solved evaluated with Fukuda's {\em cddlib package cddlib-094h}~\cite{cdd-pck} (using GMP~\cite{gmplib}) implementing the {\em double description method}~\cite{FP96,Avis:1997:GCH:280651.280652,Avis-2002}.
-In order to make it accessible, all configurations and codes are explicitly enumerated in an included supplemental material).
+The convex hull problem---finding the smallest convex polytope containig all these vertices, given a collection of such vertices---will be evaluated with Fukuda's cddlib package cddlib-094h~\cite{cdd-pck} (using GMP~\cite{gmplib}) implementing the double description method~\cite{FP96,Avis:1997:GCH:280651.280652,Avis-2002}.
+The respective computer codes are listed in the Supplementary Material.